 Fellow Life

-Many fellows move to Rochester, Minnesota, from elsewhere and are looking for friends and people to hang out with.
-All of our trainees have been selected because of the richness they add to the community and their ability to bring out the best in those around them.
-It is no surprise that fellows develop some of their closest friendships with one another.
+Many fellows move to Rochester, Minnesota, from elsewhere and are looking for friends and to build a strong community.
+All of our trainees have been selected because of the richness they add to the group and their ability to bring out the best in those around them.
+It is no surprise that our fellows develop some of their closest friendships with one another!

 In addition to the Pulmonary and Critical Care Medicine fellows, Mayo has more than 1,900 residents, fellows, and medical and postgraduate students in Rochester.
 This is a diverse group, as the size and reputation of the institution attract a wide variety of people to Rochester from around the country and the world.
-Numerous social activities are organized for residents and fellows throughout the year.
+Numerous social activities are organized for residents and fellows throughout the year through the Mayo Fellows Association.

 Wellness initiatives